MAPPA MUNDI

 Bevan, William L., and H. W. Phillott.
 Medieval Geography: an

-Essay in Illustration of the Hereford Mappae Mundi.
-London,
+Essay in Illustration of the Hereford Mappae Mundi

 l873.
 S9lO.9.